Recall fails to unseat Butternut schools leader

 9 AM CST THURSDAY...

-* WHAT...For the High Wind Warning, southwest winds 15 to 25 mph
+* WHAT...For the High Wind Warning, west winds 20 to 30 mph with

 visibility one quarter mile or less in dense fog.